 My cherry eating strategy has changed now.
 They are one of my favourite fruits but these days the stones end up in my garden; again, still waiting.
 My fascination with cherries hasn’t diminished either; a flavour like no other, thin skins and awkward to cook with, when they are in season I can’t get enough of them.
-I was very lucky to get my hands on some English heritage cherries and I wanted to try my hand at a cherry tart.

 First of all make the pastry.
 Rub the butter into the flour until you have a breadcrumb texture.
 Add the sugar, lightly mix it in and then bring the pastry together with the egg.
 If you find the pastry is a little dry you can add drops of cold water until it comes together.
 Chill the pastry in the fridge for half an hour.
 If you find pastry intimidating, see my pastry guide for do’s and don’ts.